MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: Experiments

-Using synthetic data, we compared MissNODAG to MissDAG (\texttt{missdag}) \citep{gao2022missdag}, an EM-based causal discovery method limited to DAGs and MAR missingness.
-We also tested state-of-the-art imputation methods, including optimal transport (\texttt{optransport}) \citep{muzellec2020missing}, and MissForest (\texttt{missforest}) \citep{stekhoven2012missforest}, followed by causal graph learning from the imputed data using NODAGS-Flow \citep{pmlr-v206-sethuraman23a}, see Appendix~\ref{app:implementation-details} for details on the implementation of MissNODAG and the baselines.
+Using both synthetic data and a real-world gene perturbation dataset, we compared MissNODAG\footnote{The code for MissNODAG is available at \url{https://github.com/muralikgs/missnodag}.} to MissDAG (\texttt{missdag}) \citep{gao2022missdag}, an EM-based causal discovery method limited to DAGs and MAR missingness, MVPC~\citep{tu2019causal} a constraint-based method capable of handling MNAR missing data.
+Since MVPC does not handle interventions out-of-the-box, we apply the joint causal inference (JCI)~\citep{mooij2020joint} framework along with MVPC to learn from interventional partially observed data.
+We also tested state-of-the-art imputation methods, including optimal transport (\texttt{optransport}) \citep{muzellec2020missing}, MissForest (\texttt{missforest}) \citep{stekhoven2012missforest}, and mean imputation, followed by causal graph learning from the imputed data using NODAGS-Flow \citep{pmlr-v206-sethuraman23a}.
+Additionally, we also compare MissNODAG with ENCO~\citep{lippe2022efficient} after imputing the missing data with \texttt{optransport} imputation method, see \cref{app:implementation-details} for details on the implementation of MissNODAG and the baselines.
+Note that, ENCO, MissDAG, and MVPC are only capable of learning DAGs, putting these methods at a disadvantage compared to the other baselines.
+Moreover, MissDAG doesn't handle MNAR missingness.

-In all experiments, we generated cyclic directed graphs with $K=10$ nodes using the Erd\H{o}s-R\'enyi (ER) model, varying edge density between 1 and 2 (ER-1 and ER-2).
-Self-loops were removed, and the $m$-graph described in Section~\ref{subsubsec:MissNODAG-likelihood} was used to create partially missing data.
-MissNODAG’s initial estimate for missingness parameters was obtained via logistic regression on complete cases in the data set (samples with no missing values), then refined through the EM procedure.
-We evaluated MissNODAG against baselines on linear and nonlinear SEMs with MNAR and MAR mechanisms.

-\textbf{Linear SEM with MNAR Mechanism.} The edge coefficients of the causal graph were sampled from a uniform distribution over $(-0.6, -0.25)\cup(0.25, 0.6)$, and rescaled for contractivity.
-The data consisted of single-node interventions with $n = 500$ per intervention.
-Each intervened node was sampled from a standard normal distribution, and $\epsilon \sim \mathcal{N}(0,0.25^2\bm{I})$.
-We assumed the intervened node was never missing.

-We evaluated MissNODAG and the baselines using the \emph{Structural Hamming Distance} (SHD), which counts the number of operations (deletion, addition, reversal) needed to match the estimated graph to the true one.
-All models were trained for 100 training epochs, with missingness probabilities varying from $0.1$ to $0.5$, and experiments repeated on 10 random graphs.
-Figure~\ref{fig:linear-mnar} shows the SHD between the true and the estimated graph, focusing on the target law recovery (edges between $X_k$'s).
-MissNODAG outperformed all baselines for ER-1 graphs.
-When the missing rate is below 0.4, it matched the performance of NODAGS-Flow on complete data (assuming no missingness).
-A similar trend was observed for ER-2 graphs, further demonstrating MissNODAG's efficacy.
-Figure~\ref{fig:synthetic-mnar} also shows the recovery performance of NODAGS-Flow on complete data (\texttt{nodags+clean}) for comparison.

-\textbf{Nonlinear SEM with MNAR Mechanism.} The causal function for the nonlinear SEM is defined as $\mathrm{F}(X) = \tanh(\bm{W}^\top X).$ Non-zero entries of $\bm{W} \in \mathbb{R}^{K\times K}$ are sampled from a uniform distribution and scaled to make $\mathrm{F}$ contractive, with a Lipschitz constant of 0.9.
-The dataset includes single-node interventions with sample size $n=500$, and noise terms are Gaussian.